CNU MIDWEST BOARD OF DIRECTORS

 Dan Baisden is the Neighborhood Activator for the City of Kalamazoo and serves as the interim chair for CNU Midwest.
-Prior to his current position, Dan spent several years as a neighborhood planner and Public Art Manager for the City of Fort Wayne and was the Executive Director of Main Street Van Wert.
+Prior to his current position, Dan spent several years as a neighborhood planner/public art manager for the City of Fort Wayne and was the Executive Director of Main Street Van Wert.
 Growing up near Akron Ohio, Dan is passionate about the Legacy Cities of the Midwest and has dedicated years of research toward community development and engagement strategies for these communities with limited resources.